 EU-LAS Cooperation in Practice

-EU-LAS cooperation on conflict prevention, early warning and crisis response was implemented in the period 2010 to 2014 - through the project "Strengthening crisis response capacities of the League of Arab States" pursuing the following objectives:
+EU-LAS cooperation on conflict prevention, early warning and crisis response was implemented in the period 2010 to 2014 inter alia through the project "Strengthening crisis response capacities of the League of Arab States" pursuing the following objectives:

-LAS Secretariat has been implementing an EU-financed project on Small Arms and Light Weapons (SALW) based on Council Decision (CFSP) 1998/1789 in support of combating the illicit trade in and proliferation of small arms and light weapons in the member states of the League of Arab States.
+The LAS Secretariat also benefited from an EU-financed Small Arms and Light Weapons (SALW) project based on Council Decision (CFSP) 1998/1789 aimed at helping combat illicit trade in and proliferation of small arms and light weapons in the member states of the League of Arab States.

 Further cooperation is being pursued through the CT MENA project, which aims to support the operationalisation of the EU-MENA/LAS strategic dialogue on counterterrorism and regional cooperation.
 The main emphasis is support to criminal justice reform, promoting regional and international cooperation between countries to guarantee the security of their citizens in conformity with international law standards, Human Rights and the Rule of Law.
 A follow on project called CT JUST will continue work in this field with the LAS.

 The EU regional project "Training and Information Course on Euro-Arab diplomacy" (El Hiwar) strives to facilitate the flow of information and to promote dialogue and cooperation between officials from both organisations.
 Under the EU-LAS partnership in the field of culture efforts are as well being made to foster mutual understanding, inter-cultural dialogue and synergies among creative industries between the EU and the LAS by promoting participation of cultural actors from both sides to emphasize their role in building regional bridges through art and cultural expression.
 The EU-financed project Halaqat, implemented by the Goethe-Institut in collaboration with Bozar, serves as an example to this effort.